 Recent progress in the field of recommender systems has led to increases in the accuracy and improvements in the personalization of the supported recommendations [18].
-These results are being achieved by gathering more user data and generating relevant insights from it.
-However, user privacy concerns are often underestimated and recommendation risks are not addressed.
-In fact, many users are not sufficiently aware of the data that is collected about them and whether such data is sold to the third parties.
+These results are being achieved in general by gathering more user data and generating relevant insights from it.
+However, user privacy concerns are often underestimated and recommendation risks are not usually addressed.
+In fact, many users are not sufficiently aware of what data is collected about them and how the data is collected (e.g., whether third parties are collecting and selling their personal information)..